IMadhawi/Secure-Web-App/README.md

 > 🔖 Notes:
 > - Add movie data manually into the database
 > - All registered users are assigned the `user` role by default.
 To promote users to `admin`, update their role manually in the database
+> update the config.php file with your info for database connection

 ---